-For one it is hard to accurately track long lifecycle events.
+For one, it is hard to track long lifecycle events accurately.
 Almost all funnel analysis tools use a reporting period where events generated in that period are aggregated across all users.
 This skews numbers at the boundaries of the funnel.
 But more importantly, because you are constantly changing the product, it is impossible to tie back observed results to specific actions you might have taken a month ago.

 Tracking split tests

-A more serious manifestation of the same problem is tracking split-tests for a macro metric like Revenue which also has a long life-cycle.
+A more serious manifestation of the same problem is tracking split-tests for a macro metric like Revenue which also has a long life cycle.
 An example of an experiment I am currently running is studying the long-term consequences of offering a Freemium plan alongside a Free Trial plan.
-I believe that a properly modeled Freemium plan should behave like a Free Trial.
-The only difference is that Free Trials have a set expiration while with Freemium, a user outgrows the service after some time X. I can guess with reasonable certainly that I will get more sign-ups with Freemium, but the bigger questions are whether that will also translate to more Retention/Revenue.
-If so, what is the average time to conversion (time period X)?
+I believe a properly modeled Freemium plan should behave like a Free Trial.
+The only difference is that Free Trials have a set expiration, while Freemium users outgrow the service after some time X. I can reasonably guess that I will get more sign-ups with Freemium, but the bigger question is whether that will also translate to more Retention/Revenue.
+If so, what is the average time to conversion (period X)?
 I can’t answer these types of questions with the current funnel tools.

-And finally, funnel tools don’t provide a way to track retention which by definition needs to track user activity over long periods of time.
+And finally, funnel tools don’t provide a way to track retention, which needs to track user activity over long periods.

 Funnels Alone Are Not Enough.
 Say Hello to the Cohort.

 So while funnels are a great visualization tool, funnels alone are not enough.
-The analytics tools today work well for micro-optimization experiments (such as landing page conversion) but fall short for macro-pivot experiments.
+Today's analytics tools work well for micro-optimization experiments (such as landing page conversion) but fall short for macro-pivot experiments.